-The bowling ball used in ten pin bowling in the United can Bowling Congress (ABC).
+The bowling ball used in ten pin bowling in the United States must meet rigid standards promulgated by the American Bowling Congress (ABC).
 For instance, the outside diameter of the bowling ball must be between 8.500 and 8.595 inches.
 Thus, the circumference of the ten pin bowling ball must be approximately 27 inches.
-Pursuant to ABC to be spherical within 0.010 of an inch maximum.
+Pursuant to ABC standards, the ten pin bowling ball is typically manufactured to be spherical within 0.010 of an inch maximum.

 Bowling establishments were originally designed primarily for sporting purposes to provide a facility in which individual bowlers and bowling teams could compete and practice to improve their game.
-More recently, attempts have 30 been made to attract a wider group of consumers.
-Consequently, modem bowling establishments are being provided with a wide variety of amenities to establish bowling as a recreational activity and/or family sport, and children, teens and other casual bowlers who have not previously bowled, or have developed only limited bowling skills.
-Sound and light systems are now being used, as well as glow-in-the-dark games, computer games, overhead for bowlers of all ages and skill sets to enjoy.
+More recently, attempts have been made to attract a wider group of consumers.
+Consequently, modern bowling establishments are being provided with a wide variety of amenities to establish bowling as a recreational activity and/or family sport, and thereby attract a wider range of customers, including children, teens and other casual bowlers who have not 40 previously bowled, or have developed only limited bowling skills.
+Sound and light systems are now being used, as well as glow-in-the-dark games, computer games, overhead videos, and the like to create a fun and exciting environment for bowlers of all ages and skill sets to enjoy.

 In keeping with this modern bowling theme, bowling equipment manufacturers have began to apply designs and/ or decorations to bowling balls to create additional excitement in the sport, and to promote the sales of bowling equipment.
-A bowler may now select a ball with a logo or design which best suits the bowler's individual preference.
+A bowler may now select a ball with a logo or 50 design which best suits the bowler's individual preference.
 Various techniques have been used to apply markings and/or decorations to a bowling ball, including engraving, silk screening, decal application and the like.
-However, such methods experience certain problems, particularly considering the conditions under which the bowling ball is used.
+However, such ering the conditions under which the bowling ball is used.
 Repeated contact with the lane, gutters, pins and ball return often ruins the decoration, as does handling by the automated equipment associated with the bowling alley.
-Also, the surface finish of the bowling ball is important to achieve the desired path as the ball travels down the lane.
+Also, the surface finish of the bowling ball is important to achieve 60 the desired path as the ball travels down the lane.
 The speed and spin or hook applied to the ball must be carefully controlled by the bowler, such that certain decorations can adversely affect the performance of the ball.
-Bowling balls are frequently cleaned, and sometimes refinished, such that any design or decoration applied to the ball must be very durable.
+Bowling balls are frequently cleaned, and sometimes refinished, such that 65 any design or decoration applied to the ball must be very durable.